Porepunkah: Sport

 Football, cricket and cycling were popular sports at Porepunkah in the early 20th century.
 Porepunkah teams competed against rivals from Bright and district.
 Porepunkah competed in the Myrtleford Bright Football League as late as 1951.

 On 10 April 1913, The Argus newspaper in Melbourne reported a "country record" of six wickets for one run by Porepunkah bowler John Graham in a match against Wandiligong.

 Porepunkah won the 1915 Bright District Football League premiership when the competition was cancelled to aid recruiting for the war as Porepunkah "had a substantial lead from the other clubs".

-Today, the Porepunkah Panthers baseball team plays at the Porepunkah Oval in the North Eastern Baseball Association.
+By 2016, the Porepunkah Panthers baseball team played at the Porepunkah Oval in the North Eastern Baseball Association.
 There are tennis courts at the Porepunkah Hall.